b-jesch/repo/README.md

     define('PROVIDER', 'Kodinerds');

-Deleting the content in /etc will create a new user list and a user with administrator access: admin/admin After first login create a user, change the adminitrator status to admin and logout.
+Deleting the content in /etc will create a new user list and a user with administrator access: admin/admin After first login create a user, change the administrator status to admin for this user and logout.
 Login with the new user account and delete the admin entry, as the account is known and therefore a security hole.